Myhill-Nerode Theorem for Higher-Dimensional Automata: Abstract

 \section{Abstract}

-We establish a Myhill-Nerode type theorem for higher-dim\-en\-sio\-nal automata (HDAs), stating that a language is regular precisely if it has finite prefix quotient.
+We establish a Myhill-Nerode type theorem for higher-dimensional automata (HDAs), stating that a language is regular if and only if it has finite prefix quotient.
 HDAs extend standard automata with additional structure, making it possible to distinguish between interleavings and concurrency.
 We also introduce deterministic HDAs and show that not all HDAs are determinizable, that is, there exist regular languages that cannot be recognised by a deterministic HDA.
 Using our theorem, we develop an internal characterisation of deterministic languages.
+Lastly, we develop analogues of the Myhill-Nerode construction and of determinacy for HDAs with interfaces.